Jek47/BO4-GSC-Mods/Injectors/PS4/README.md

-# How to inject GSC on PS4
+# How to use the PS4 GSC injector
 0. First of all, your PS4 needs to be jailbroken and running the latest version of GoldHEN to use these mods.
 Look up [ModdedWarfare](https://www.youtube.com/@MODDEDWARFARE) tutorials on YouTube if you need help jailbreaking the console.
    Also, this has only been tested on FW 9.00, so if you're on a lower firmware this may or may not work for you.